legoguy1000/FRC-Portal/README.md

 * Fix time slot issue with event registration
 * Add toggle on event admin for Time Slots
 * Fix profile event's check items & date format
+* Added CodeFactor integration to review code, cleaned up a lot of the code base using identified issues

 Version 2.10.0
 * Added button to download latest responses from Google form